Ideal Product Design Process: 7 Steps to Perfection

 If you’re committed to do something well, the best place to start is a detailed plan.
 If you need to do something well over and over again, it’s a great idea to devise a process roadmap that will ensure you get the best results, time after time.

 I am a UI/UX designer here at Django Stars.
-My job is to create design solutions for projects and products.
+My job is to create design systems and solutions for projects and products.
 Today, I’ll show you the product design process our company uses, step by step.
-You’ll see what phases it consists of, what steps we take, what results they produce, and, most importantly, how your product will benefit from each of them.
+You’ll see what phases it consists of, what design process steps we take, what results they produce, and, most importantly, how your product will benefit from each of them.

 For us, an ideal design process is an iterative chain of design phases that starts with an idea and ends with full realization, which is reflected in our product design methodology.
 Every idea our clients bring to us is unique, aims at a particular audience, and solves different problems, so we can use all or some relevant stages in the product design process to ensure problem-solving flexibility.

-Our design process is based on the following principles:
+Our ideal design process is based on the 5 key principles:

 We can adjust the product design and development process to the project’s requirements.
 We take into account factors such as the project’s target audience, its specifics (e.g., what kind of a domain the product will work in), and input data (such as an existing wireframe, prototype, analytics, user persona description, etc.).